\(~\)

 Exam

-It’ll be the full 80 minutes.
+Your final will be roughly as long as a normal exam but I will give you 2 hours to do the exam (not the full 3 hours the final’s schedule gives me).
 You may bring a notecard and a calculator.
 If you do not have a calculator you may leave your answer unsimplified.
 Eg predicted price = $ e^2.19.

 Study Guide Date